paulruesing/image-segmentation-python-backbone-placeholder/README.md

   clean source material, eliminating the need for manual annotation

 ### Model training & validation
-- **Deep learning segmentation** - multiple models trained for pixel-wise artefact detection
+- **Deep learning segmentation** - multiple models trained for joint pixel-wise artefact detection
 - **Structured model selection** - checkpoints are evaluated systematically; results are exported to CSV for comparison and selection